A wide array of services are offered at Sunderland Animal Hospital including:

 A board certified veterinary internist and surgeon provide additional support when necessary, to complement the services and expertise of the hospital’s regular medical staff.

-Sunderland Animal Hospital has added a therapeutic laser to our health regimen.
+Sunderland Animal Hospital has added the new CTX therapeutic laser to our health regimen.
 This healing laser is a revolutionary approach to the management of pain, wound healing and rehabilitation without the use of drugs or surgery.
 This is the only unit in operation at an animal hospital in Western Massachusetts.
 The therapy laser system allows your pet to heal faster after surgery or injury, eases pain, improves mobility and provides senior pets with relief from aches and pains.

 Our therapeutic laser offers cutting-edge technology that speeds healing and relieves pain through the release of endorphins and by stimulating the injured cells to heal at a faster rate.
 The therapeutic laser also reduces inflammation, increases blood flow to the area, reduces fibrous tissue formation and improves nerve function.
 The therapeutic laser can be used for health problems such as arthritis, hip dysplasia, skin problems, ear infections, wounds, degenerative joint disease, insect bites and stings, lacerations, cystitis, burns, gingivitis and other conditions.